Skip to content

 Mental Health Week 2026: Bridging the Gap Together

 From June 1 through June 7, the Netherlands will be focusing on mental health.
 During the national Mental Health Week, the focus is on raising awareness, fostering connections, and creating an open dialogue about mental health challenges.
-This year’s theme is “Building Bridges.”
+This year’s theme is“Building Bridges.”
+It’s a powerful theme, especially for employers and business owners in the SME sector.

 Mental health starts with mindfulness